 - Garbage Collection.

-- Fast - almost as fast as Java, considerably faster than Python.
+- Fast - faster than Java in most use cases (citation), considerably faster than Python.

 - Super fast compile speeds - often just a few seconds, which compared to compiling C++ code, is several orders of magnitude faster.